Cape Cod Water Quality at a Glance

 Frequently Asked Questions

-Is Cape Cod’s tap water safe to drink?
+Is Cape Cod’s tap water safe to drink in 2026?

-Why are PFAS chemicals a concern on Cape Cod?
+Why are PFAS chemicals such a serious concern on Cape Cod?

-2. The highly permeable sandy soils that allow contaminants to travel more easily to the aquifer
+2. The Cape’s highly permeable sandy soils allow contaminants to travel rapidly and widely through the sole-source aquifer — the only drinking water source for 200,000 year-round and 500,000 summer residents.

-How does Cape Cod address seasonal water demand?
+How does Cape Cod manage seasonal water demand?

-• Tiered rate structures: Higher water rates during peak usage periods incentivize conservation
+• Tiered rate structures: Higher water rates during peak usage periods incentivise household conservation

-• Seasonal pumping strategies: Water districts rotate well use to prevent localized aquifer drawdown
+• Seasonal pumping strategies: Water districts rotate well use to prevent localised aquifer drawdown and saltwater intrusion near coastal wells

-• Storage infrastructure: Most districts maintain elevated storage tanks to meet peak demand periods
+• Storage infrastructure: Most districts maintain elevated storage tanks to buffer peak demand, reducing the need for continuous high-volume pumping

-• Saltwater intrusion monitoring: Increased vigilance near coastal wells during peak pumping season
+• Saltwater intrusion monitoring: Increased vigilance of coastal sentinel wells during summer pumping season, with drawdown limits enforced to protect aquifer integrity

-These combined strategies help maintain aquifer levels and water quality despite significant seasonal population fluctuations, protecting the Cape’s sole-source aquifer for future generations.
+These combined strategies help maintain aquifer levels and water quality despite significant seasonal pressure, protecting Cape Cod’s only drinking water source for future generations.

-What outdoor water restrictions exist on Cape Cod?
+What outdoor water restrictions apply on Cape Cod?

-Cape Cod implements seasonal outdoor water use restrictions to protect the aquifer during peak demand periods:
+Cape Cod implements seasonal outdoor water use restrictions to protect the sole-source aquifer during peak demand.
+Rules vary slightly by district but typically follow this framework:

 Standard Seasonal Restrictions (May–September):

-• Odd/even day watering based on street address
+• Odd/even day outdoor watering based on street address

-• No irrigation between 9am-5pm when evaporation is highest
+• No irrigation between 9am–5pm when evaporation rates are highest

 Drought Response Tiers: